 Technical Commercial Proposal (TCP) means the Contractor’s offer for rendering particular services on Technical Support and/or Engineering Support based on the Principal’s Work order, which shall be in compliance with the terms and conditions of the Contract.

 TAVANA means the company responsible for technical support of all NPPs in IRI.
 Duties and Responsibilities of TAVANA Co. shall be defined by the Principal.

+Unplanned/emergency repair and maintenance means that those repair and maintenance activities that required to put the equipment out of service in order to implement urgently compensatory measures and to remove deficiencies due to maintain equipment design functionality.

 Work order means a written document (application) containing the Principal request describing the type and scope of Services are required to be performed by the Contractor under the present Contract (see Appendices 2 and 3).